3DiVi/nuitrack-sdk/doc/Install.md

 _**Warning**: Kinect SDK v2.0 does not support 32-bit version of Windows._

-### Intel® RealSense™ Depth Camera D415
+### Intel® RealSense™ Depth Camera D400 series

 #### Windows/Linux

-* Supported OS versions: Windows 8.1, Windows 10 and Ubuntu 14.04 or higher.
+* Supported OS versions: Windows 7, Windows 8.1, Windows 10 and Ubuntu 14.04 or higher.
 * Before using the sensor, you need to download and install Intel® RealSense™ SDK 2.0 [for Windows](https://goo.gl/hkhUdR) or [for Linux](https://goo.gl/wmFSuG).
 * Supported camera firmware version: 5.8.15 or higher.
 To update the camera firmware, please, download the latest firmware from [the official Intel website](https://downloadcenter.intel.com/download/27514/Windows-Device-Firmware-Update-Tool-for-Intel-RealSense-D400-Product-Family?v=t).